trutru21/mkv-factory/README.md

 sudo apt install python3-unidecode
 ```

 Your environment is now ready.
-Enter your mounted media folder and place the `mkv_factory.py` script inside to begin working.
+Copy the `mkv_factory.py` file **and** the entire `lib` directory from the project repository into your working directory (e.g., your mounted media folder).

 ### Step 5: Running the Script